File-Maker/FileAtlas/PRIVACY.md

 If you delete items with FileAtlas and later empty the Recycle Bin, those files may no longer be recoverable.
 Use FileAtlas responsibly.

-When uninstalling FileAtlas, users can choose to remove only the application, all local FileAtlas data, or selected local data categories such as settings, history/catalog, logs/caches, recovery/parity metadata, installed licences, and private owner keys.
+When uninstalling FileAtlas, users can choose to remove only the application, all local FileAtlas data, or selected local data categories such as settings, history/catalog, logs/caches, recovery/parity metadata, installed licenses, and private owner keys.

+When uninstalling FileAtlas Benchmark, users can optionally remove saved benchmark reports from `Documents\FileAtlas Benchmarks`.

 ## Support Email